Updated on 2023-03-01 GMT+08:00

 What Is CCI

-Cloud Container Instance (CCI) is a serverless container engine that allows you to run containers without creating or managing server clusters.
+Cloud Container Instance (CCI) is a serverless container engine that allows you to run containers without creating or managing clusters.

+Traditionally, to run containerized workloads using Kubernetes, you need to create a Kubernetes server cluster first.
 In the serverless model, a cloud provider runs servers and dynamically allocates resources so that you can build and run applications without having to worry about server statuses.
 This model helps you improve development efficiency and reduce IT costs.
-Traditionally, to run containerized workloads using Kubernetes, you need to create a Kubernetes server cluster first.

 Figure 1 Using CCI